The Policy of Ethical Standards in the Publication and Malpractice Statement of ICAIIT

 All persons who have made significant contributions to the research should be listed as co-authors of the article.
 The list of authors should be limited to only those persons.

-The author, who presents a manuscript to the editorial board, ensures that it have all co-authors, and they all have seen and approved the final manuscript and agree to its submission to the editorial board of the scientific journal "PNRPU Mechanics Bulletin" for publication.
+The author, who presents a manuscript to the editorial board, ensures that it have all co-authors, and they all have seen and approved the final manuscript and agree to its submission to the editorial board of the scientific journal of the Proceedings of the ICAIIT for publication.

 2.6.
 Conflict of interest policy